Our mission is to establish students in the eternal and inerrant Word of God for a life of faith in Jesus Christ and faithful service in His Kingdom.

 Both the Bible College and Seminary have experienced growth and development over the decades.
 Today, the Bible College enrollment averages about 100 students each year, with a vision for continued growth.
 Each year, the seminary student body consists of approximately 10-25 students training for pastoral ministry.
 The faculty includes 5 full-time instructors who teach in both programs – and several adjunct professors.

-In 2018, the Free Lutheran Schools became a member of the Transnational Association of Christian Colleges and Schools (TRACS), having been awarded Accredited Status as a Category III institution by the TRACS Accreditation Commission on October 30, 2018.
-This status is effective for up to a period of five years.
-TRACS is recognized by the United States Department of Education, the Council for Higher Education Accreditation and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+In 2018, the Free Lutheran Schools became a member of the Transnational Association of Christian Colleges and Schools (TRACS), and was awarded Reaffirmation Status as a Category III institution by the TRACS Accreditation Commission on April 24, 2023; this status is effective for a period of up to 5 years.
+TRACS is recognized by the United States Department of Education (USDOE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).